Education & Training

 For more information, please contact David Us at email@example.com.

-Crozier is a proud partner of the Diversity Apprenticeship Program (DAP), an initiative created by The Broad Museum in Los Angeles that strives for diversity and equity within museum staffs by providing 16 nine-month, full-time, paid apprenticeships in art preparation and art handling to people in groups that are traditionally underrepresented on museum staffs.
+Crozier is a proud partner of the Diversity Apprenticeship Program (DAP), an initiative created by The Broad in Los Angeles.
+The DAP strives for diversity and equity within museums by providing 16 nine-month, full-time, paid apprenticeships in art preparation and art handling to people in groups that are traditionally underrepresented on museum staffs.
 The program is made possible by funding from the Institute of Museum and Library Services.

 For more information, please contact George Luna-Peña at +1 213 232 6260 or firstname.lastname@example.org.